MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 Most of the simulations were done with documents of a fixed size.
 Because document sizes may vary over a wide range depending on content, format, compression, etc., we ran additional tests over a wide range of document sizes.
 Results matched expectations based on the Poisson distribution, that document size and error rate (i.e., sector lifetime) vary inversely.
 Increasing document size by a factor of N and decreasing the error rate by the same factor of N (or, equivalently, increasing the sector lifetime by the same factor of N) result in the same distribution of errors and therefore the same document losses.

-The table in Exhibit XX shows the results of tests over a wide range of document sizes, from 5MB to 5,000MB, and a comparable range of sector lifetimes, from 2E6 to 10E9 hours.
+The table in **Exhibit nnn** shows the results of tests over a wide range of document sizes, from 5MB to 5,000MB, and a comparable range of sector lifetimes, from 2E6 to 10E9 hours.

 ## Large vs Small Storage Structures